nicbou/timeline-old/README.md

     - Call the key `server.key`
 3. Run `docker-compose up --build -d` to start the server.

+## Entries

+An Entry represents one thing that appears on the timeline.
+It could be a photo, a journal entry, a tweet, etc.

+Entries have a `schema` attribute, like `file.document.pdf`.
+The schemas are read from left (general) to right (specific).
+The schemas determine what attributes you can expect in the `extra_attributes` field.
+For example, all `file.image` entries have `width` and `height` attributes.

-## Backing up Sources
+## Sources

+A Source describes where the data is, and the credentials to retrieve it.

+For example, a TwitterSource has Twitter API credentials, and a Twitter username.
+Each TwitterSource instance can have different API credentials, and fetch data for a different Twitter user.

+New sources can be added directly through the API.
+You can browse the API at `/api/backup`.

+### BackupSource

-Use the API to add new sources.
-The supplied password will be used to copy SSH keys on the Source server.
-The password is not saved.
+A remote machine that will be backed up with rsync.
+When you create the source, you must supply a password.
+This will be used to copy SSH keys. the password will not be stored.

-Once added, Sources are backed up automatically using `rsync`.
+**Required fields:**

+* `host`: hostname of the remote machine (e.g. "home.nicolasbouliane.com")
+* `port`: SSH port on the remote machine (e.g. "22")
+* `user`: SSH user on the remote machine (e.g. "backups")
+* `path`: the path to backup on the remote machine (e.g. "/home/backups")
+* `key`: a unique name for this backup (e.g. "home-server")

 The backups are incremental.
-The files are only transferred once, unless they change.

-You can force a new backup by calling `scripts/run_backups.sh`.
-It will back up all the Sources.
+If you don't change any files, you can run a backup 100 times, and it won't use any extra bandwidth or disk space.

-You can create `.rsyncignore` files on the Source filesystem to exclude files from the backup.
-It works like a `.gitignore` file.
+To exclude files from a backup, create `.rsyncignore` files on the source machine.
+The files listed in that file will not be backed up.
+It's a bit like a `.gitignore` file.

-You can create `.timelineinclude` files on the Source filesystem to include files in the timeline.
-Each line is a glob pattern that matches files in the backup.
+To back up files, but exclude them from the timeline, create `.timelineinclude` files on the source machine.
+If a file is not in the `.timelineinclude` file, it won't appear on the timeline.

-Example `.rsyncignore` or `.timelineinclude` file:
+Here is an example `.rsyncignore` or `.timelineinclude` file:
 ```
-.git
-.DS_Store
-__pycache__
-*.iso
-images/icons
+images/*.jpg
+**/*.pdf
+documents/invoices
 ```

+### TwitterSource

+Describes a source of tweets.

+**Required fields:**

+* `consumer_key`: Twitter API credentials
+* `consumer_secret`: Twitter API credentials
+* `access_token`: Twitter API credentials
+* `access_token_secret`: Twitter API credentials
+* `twitter_username`: The name of the Twitter user to back up, without the "@" (e.g. "nicolasbouliane")

+### RedditSource

+Describes a source of reddit posts and comments.

+**Required fields:**

+* `client_id`: Twitter API credentials
+* `client_secret`: Twitter API credentials
+* `user_agent`: Twitter API credentials
+* `reddit_username`: The name of the Reddit user to back up (e.g. "spez")

-### Authentication
+## Authentication

-This project is not shipped with authentication, because it runs behind's my home server's single sign-on.
-You could trivially add authentication to Django Rest Framework, but you would also need to make the frontend use that authentication.
+This project does not have authentication.
+Everything on the timeline is public, and anyone can make destructive API requests.
+You will need to include your own form of authentication.

+I run this software behind my home server's single sign-on.